 Frequently Asked Questions about Men’s Quartz Watches

 As we have indicated, a quartz watch has a small quartz crystal inside as well as a button cell.
-Generally, quartz watches are associated with digital watches, however, there are quartz watches with an analog dial with their hands.
+Generally, quartz watches are associated with digital watches, however, there are quartz watches with an analog dial in their hands.

 It could be the case that we do not know if it is quartz or automatic.
 To identify them, it can be seen that the weight of an automatic is much greater due to the load of metal parts that it includes.